kiboschool/course-c4s-writing/src/communicating-for-success/writing-well/creating-cohesion.md

 ---

-### Check Your Understanding - Coherence 1
+### Evaluating Coherence

-> ❓ Read the two versions of the same paragraph below and answer the questions in the Padlet.
+>❓ Read the two versions of the same paragraph below and answer the questions in the Padlet.

 <details>